osmandapp/web/main/docs/user/navigation/auto-car.md

 To use the Android version of the OsmAnd app in Android Auto, you have to purchase a [paid subscription](../purchases/ios#free-and-paid-features).
 :::

 OsmAnd is available for [*Android Auto*](https://www.android.com/auto) functions in your vehicle.
-You can connect your Android or iOS device to the vehicle's multimedia system screen and use OsmAnd to navigate.
+You can connect your Android to the vehicle's multimedia system screen and use OsmAnd to navigate.
+Driving a car and using your phone or tablet at the same time is usually forbidden by law for safety reasons.
+Android Auto brings an adapted version of the OsmAnd app to the display of your car's multimedia system, making it easier and safer to access the app's navigation functions.

 ![Android Auto screen](@site/static/img/navigation/auto-car/android-auto-overview.png)